Jewelry Care and Cleaning

 - Before exercising or showering, remove your vermeil jewelry.
 Clean your piece by buffing gently with a dry cloth and store it in a jewelry box or bag.

-- Our bronze is imported from Italy and is a high quality alloy of copper and tin.
+- Our bronze is a high quality alloy of copper and tin.
 Our bronze has an anti-tarnish compound mixed into the metal alloy that will delay but not eliminate eventual oxidation.
+It can be polished back to looking brand new with jewelry polishing cloth.

 - To keep gemstones clean and shiny use warm soapy water and a soft brush.
 Gemstones do not like chemicals or excessive temperature so please keep this in mind when cleansing.